World Cup Bracket 2018: Results, Qualified Teams After Sunday's Knockout Play

 The goals in regulation both came off a Russian foot, as Sergei Ignashevich put the ball in his own net before Gerard Pique gave away a penalty, which Artem Dzyuba converted.

-The penalty was a controversial one, as Pique had his back turned toward the ball and could't get his arm out of the way in time.
+The penalty was a controversial one, as Pique had his back turned toward the ball and couldn't get his arm out of the way in time.

 It gave him an unwanted national team record: